-No student should come planning to work a major part of his expenses without previous arrangement with the management, as the school makes no guarantee of furnishing work beyond the six hours per week required of each student.
-The rate paid for labor varies somewhat with the character of the work and the efficiency of the student.
+No student should come depending on working a major part of his expenses without definite arrangement with the management, as the school makes no guarantee of furnishing work beyond the six hours per week required of each student.
+The rate paid for student labor varies somewhat according to the character of the work and the efficiency of the student.
 As far as possible, students are employed on a piecework basis.

-Those who register for full class work will be permitted to labor not more than 20 hours per week, and those registering for three-fourths class work will be limited to 30 hours per week.
-A student will not be paid for additional hours of work except upon approval of the faculty.
+Those who register for full class work will be permitted to work not more than 20 hours per week, and those registering for three-fourths class work will be limited to 30 hours per week.
+In no case will a student be paid for additional hours of work except upon approval of the faculty.